danwca/Hydrogen-Fuel-Cells/README.md

 #### 应用案例
 1. Enbridge Gas, Ontario, Canada, [Enbridge and clean hydrogen](https://www.enbridge.com/about-us/new-energy-technologies/clean-hydrogen/enbridge-and-clean-hydrogen), [establish North America’s first utility-scale power-to-gas (P2G) facility](https://www.enbridge.com/Stories/2020/November/Enbridge-Gas-and-Hydrogenics-groundbreaking-hydrogen-blending-project-Ontario.aspx), Groundbreaking $5.2M hydrogen blending project aims to green Ontario’s natural gas grid; Enbridge began building ... hydrogen expertise through a project with Cummins Inc.; Launched in 2018, the 2.5-megawatt (MW) Markham P2G facility has been used by the Independent Electricity System Operator (IESO);
 2. [三峡集团乌兰察布“源网荷储一体化”示范项目](https://www.cumminsenze.com/Case_detail/14.html),
+3. [HyBalance – Green Energy Project Denmark](https://hybalance.eu/), HyBalance is a project that demonstrates the use of hydrogen in energy systems; The HyBalance project has received funding from the Fuel Cells and Hydrogen 2 Joint Undertaking under grant agreement No 671384; It can help balance the grid, and the hydrogen is used for clean transportation and in the industrial sector;

 #### 商业方案